Online Bachelor of Science in Engineering Degree Programs

 Admission requirements for the program include SAT or ACT scores for freshman students and a grade point average of 3.0 for transfer students.
 Foreign students are required to submit TOEFL test scores.

-The coursework consists of 120 credit-hours, including an introduction to engineering, modern differential equations, the fundamentals of electromagnetics, random signal analysis, and computer organization and assembly language programming.
+The coursework consists of 120 credits, including an introduction to engineering; the fundamentals of electromagnetics; random signal analysis; computer organization and assembly language programming; and digital design fundamentals.

 • Expected Time to Completion: 48 months